Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-Its effect is to correct for the well-known logarithmic deviation of the retarded time in harmonic coordinates, with respect to the true space-time characteristic or light cones.
-After the change of gauge, the coordinate $u=t-r/c$ coincides with a null coordinate at the linearized level.\epubtkFootnote{In this proof the coordinates are considered as dummy variables denoted $(t, r)$.
-At the end, when we obtain the radiative metric, we shall denote the associated radiative coordinates by $(T, R)$.} This is the requirement to be satisfied by a linearized metric so that it can constitute the linearized approximation to a full (post-Minkowskian) radiative field~\cite{Madore}.
-One can easily show that, at the dominant order when $r\to +\infty$,
+The effect of this linear gauge transformation is to correct for the well-known logarithmic deviation of the retarded time in harmonic coordinates, with respect to the true light cone.
+After the change of gauge, the coordinate $u=t-r/c$ coincides (asymptotically when $r\to\infty$) with a null coordinate at the linearized level.
+The linear radiative metric is no longer harmonic, since